Jordan: I would like just to have a family. Like a mom and dad or just mom or just dad. I don’t really care.

 Jim: What is the goal?

 Jason: Yeah.
 Yeah.
-It’s a big question-
+That’s a big question-

-Jim: Yeah, it is (laughs).
+Jim: Yeah, it is. (laughs)

 John: Yeah.
 Do you think it’s a good starting point to at least take a step of faith and start praying about what God might have for us in this area?